JulienFS/nextcloud/ARCHITECTURE.md

 body is a stream from php://input : what is the behavior if transfer is interrupted ?

 In sabre dav repo, digging updateFile and createFile from httpPut is the Node tree stuff free from race condition ?
 Where is the lock ?
 What if two requests come at the same time ?
-TODO Leaving create and update to the node object, now lets find which implem of it updateFile is Node put, maybe from lib/DAV/FS/File simple file_put_contents
+=> Locking is implemented in custom file handling of NC, see the point on CachingTree Leaving create and update to the node object, now lets find which implem of it updateFile is Node put, maybe from lib/DAV/FS/File simple file_put_contents